anqurvanillapy/cppl/debug/core/README.md

 }
 ```

 But why?
-Why does the assignment is fatal?
+Why is the assignment fatal?
 We need to know the content of `p`.
 Just use the `print`/`p` command.

 ```